 “A mental disorder is a syndrome characterized by clinically significant disturbance in an individual’s cognition, emotion regulation, or behavior that reflects a dysfunction in the psychological, biological, or developmental processes underlying mental functioning.
 Mental disorders are usually associated with significant distress in social, occupational, or other important activities.”DSM-5

 Changes in behavior, thinking or mood should be continually present for two or more weeks, and can occur with and without evident or traumatic cause, aka trigger.
-As far as depression goes, I’d also like to make one clarification, as the word ‘depressed’ gets thrown around a lot and it’s true meaning has been lost or diluted.
+This is meant to pertain to any number of mental health challenges, however, I’d like to make one clarification regarding depression specifically as the word ‘depressed’ gets thrown around a lot and it’s meaning has become a bit lost or diluted.
 Everyone gets the blues sometimes.
 A major life event occurs, you’re affected by it and things are different for a while because you’re sad, but it doesn’t consume your entire being and life, and you have not lost control of either of those.
 You eventually recover and resume your standard routine.
-Depression is already present in a person, generally in the form of some kind of PTSD, and/or chemical imbalance, and can be triggered by life events or just seem to creep up out of nowhere and blindside a person, forcibly degrading their quality of life.
+Depression is often already present in a person, generally in the form of some kind of PTSD, and/or chemical imbalance, and can be triggered by life events, or it can just creep up out of nowhere and blindside a person, forcibly degrading their quality of life.
 It’s not something one can just ‘get over and move on’.

 Recovery as defined by the Substance Abuse and Mental Health Administration: A process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.